-The Graduate Research Lab (Grad Lab) is a resource for MICA graduate students interested in using technology for art making.
-The Grad Lab has computer workstations, an Electronics Project Room, a Print Lab, a Sound Studio,Video Editing Suites and an equipment checkout with a wide variety of video, audio, multimedia, and still camera equipment for checkout.
-The lab is staffed by a rotating group of Graduate Student Technical Assistants (Techs) and is headed by the Graduate Research Lab Coordinator.
-Students can use the Grad Lab's resources to conduct their own research in technology through using the Lab's resources, attending workshops, making appointments for one-on-one tutorials, and through an online database of articles called "the research database" that contains information on various technologies and their use in art.
+The Graduate Research Lab (Grad Lab) is the primary centralized resource for graduate student digital production.
+The Grad Lab is comprised of a number of resources that are all geared toward providing students support for their technical endeavors.
+The Lab also offers a number of staffed services designed to underpin students digital production.
+This makes the Graduate Research Lab is a great resource for MICA graduate students interested in using technology for art making.
+The Grad Lab has computer workstations, an Electronics Project Room, a Print Lab, a Sound Studio,Video Editing Suites and an equipment checkout with a wide variety of video, audio, multimedia, and still camera equipment.
+The lab is staffed by a rotating group of Graduate Student Technical Assistants (Techs), daily operations are run by the Graduate Research Lab Coordinator and it is headed by the Graduate Research Lab Manager.
+Students can use the Grad Lab's resources for art making or to conduct their own research in technology through using the Lab's resources, attending workshops, making appointments for one-on-one tutorials, and through an online database of articles called "the research database" that contains information on various technologies and their use in art.

 The Grad Lab, Equipment Checkout, Computer Lab and Print Lab resources are available for students enrolled in a graduate program at MICA.
 An active MICA Graduate ID card is required to enter the Grad Lab, to check out equipment or to use computer and printing resources.